Last Updated on September 13, 2023

 The 4 core values of the agile approach

 The agile method focuses on getting people through their exchanges to build on the product’s value at each early stage.

 Here the focus is to gain maximum value.
 And to ensure that the project remains within budget and time limits.
 As such, the core principles are:

 - Each project must be broken down into smaller, more manageable parts and arranged in order of importance.

 - This method promotes a collaborative working style, which should include the client.

-- Reflections, learnings, and adjustments are made at unvarying intervals with this method.
-The goal is to ensure that the end-user is satisfied with the outcomes.
+- This method makes reflections, learnings, and adjustments at unvarying intervals.
+The goal is to ensure that the end user is satisfied with the outcomes.

 - This method also involves participation planning with implementation, permitting a group to generate a working outlook that assists a team to respond efficiently to the changing wants and needs.